rossliam2212/CPPNotes/Notes/OOPClassesAndObjects/OOPClassesAndObjects.md

     - passing object by value as a parameter
     - returning an object from a function by value
     - constructing one object based on another of the same class
-- C++ must have a way of accomplishing this so it provides a compiler-defined copy constructor if you don't
+- C++ must have a way of accomplishing this, so it provides a compiler-defined copy constructor if you don't

 ### Pass object by-value:
 ```c++